awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 ## Upgrading from DC1 node types to DC2 node types<a name="rs-migrating-from-dc1-to-dc2"></a>

-To take advantage of performance improvements, you can upgrade your DC1 cluster to the DC2 node types\.
+To take advantage of performance improvements, you can upgrade your DC1 clusters to DC2 node types\.

-Clusters that use the DC2 node types must be launched in a virtual private cloud \(EC2\-VPC\)\.
-If your cluster isn't in a VPC \(that is, it is using EC2\-Classic\), first create a snapshot of your cluster, and then choose one of the following options:
+Clusters that use the DC2 node type must be launched in a virtual private cloud \(EC2\-VPC\)\.

-+ From a dc1\.large cluster, restore directly to a dc2\.large cluster in a VPC\.
-+  From a dc1\.8xlarge cluster in EC2\-Classic, first restore to a dc1\.8xlarge cluster in a VPC, and then resize your dc1\.8xlarge cluster to a dc2\.8xlarge cluster\.
-You can't restore directly to a dc2\.8xlarge cluster because the dc2\.8xlarge node type has a different number of slices than the dc1\.8xlarge node type\.
+If your DC1 cluster is not in a VPC:

+1. Create a snapshot of your DC1 cluster\.
+For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.

+1. Create a VPC, then create a DC2 cluster in the VPC\.
+For more information, see [Managing clusters in a VPC ](managing-clusters-vpc.md)\.

+1. Restore your snapshot to the new DC2 cluster in the VPC\.
+For more information, see [Restoring a cluster from a snapshot](working-with-snapshots.md#working-with-snapshot-restore-cluster-from-snapshot)\.

-If your cluster is in a VPC, choose one of the following options:
+If your DC1 cluster is already in a VPC, choose one of the following methods:
++ Resize your DC1 cluster and change the node type to DC2 as part of the operation\.
+Your cluster is not available for a period of time during the resize operation\.
+For more information, see [Resizing clusters in Amazon Redshift](managing-cluster-operations.md#rs-resize-tutorial)\.
-+ From a dc1\.large cluster, restore directly to a dc2\.large cluster in a VPC\.
++ Create a snapshot of your DC1 cluster, then restore your snapshot to a DC2 cluster in the VPC\.
+For more information, see [Restoring a cluster from a snapshot](working-with-snapshots.md#working-with-snapshot-restore-cluster-from-snapshot)\.
-+ From a dc1\.8xlarge cluster, resize your dc1\.8xlarge cluster to a dc2\.8xlarge cluster\.
-You can't restore directly to a dc2\.8xlarge cluster because the dc2\.8xlarge node type has a different number of slices than the dc1\.8xlarge node type\.

-Consider the following when upgrading from DC1 to DC2 nodes\.
+Consider the following when upgrading from DC1 to DC2 node types\.
 + DC1 clusters that are 100% full might not upgrade to an equivalent number of DC2 nodes\.
 If more disk space is needed, you can:
   + Resize to a configuration with more available disk space\.
-  + Clean up unneeded data by truncating tables\.
+  + Clean up unneeded data by truncating tables or deleting rows\.
-  + Delete rows and vacuum tables\.
-+ DC2 clusters do not support EC2\-Classic networking\.
++ DC2 clusters don't support EC2\-Classic networking\.
 If your DC1 cluster is not running in a VPC, create one for your DC2 migration\.
 For more information, see [Managing clusters in a VPC ](managing-clusters-vpc.md)\.
-+ The cluster might be unavailable during the migration\.
-If you resize the cluster, it might be put into read\-only mode for the duration of the operation\.
-You can cancel a resize operation before it completes by choosing **cancel resize** from the cluster list in the Amazon Redshift console\.
++ If you resize the cluster, it might be put into read\-only mode for the duration of the operation\.
 For more information, see [Resizing clusters in Amazon Redshift](managing-cluster-operations.md#rs-resize-tutorial)\.

-For more information, see [Amazon Redshift snapshots](working-with-snapshots.md) \.
++ If you have purchased DC1 reserved nodes, you can upgrade your DC1 reserved nodes to DC2 nodes for the remainder of your term\.
+For more information about how to change your reservation with the AWS CLI, see [Upgrading reserved nodes with the AWS CLI](purchase-reserved-node-offering-console.md#reserved-node-upgrade-cli)\.

 ## Regions and Availability Zone considerations<a name="az-considerations"></a>